Blue-footed booby

-The blue-footed booby (Sula nebouxii) is a marine bird native to subtropical and tropical regions of the eastern Pacific Ocean.
-It is one of six species of the genus Sula – known as boobies.
-It is easily recognizable by its distinctive bright blue feet, which is a sexually selected trait and a product of their diet.
-Males display their feet in an elaborate mating ritual by lifting them up and down while strutting before the female.
-The female is slightly larger than the male and can measure up to 90 cm long with a wingspan up to 1.5 m.
+The blue-footed booby (Sula nebouxii) is a species of marine bird in the family Sulidae.
+The species is native to subtropical and tropical regions of the eastern Pacific Ocean.
+It is one of six species of the genus Sula, commonly known as boobies.
+It is easily recognizable by its distinctive bright blue feet, which is a sexually selected trait and a product of its diet.
+The male displays its feet in an elaborate mating ritual by lifting them up and down while strutting before the female.
+Females are slightly larger than males and can measure up to 90 cm long with a wingspan up to 1.5 m.

 The natural breeding habitats of the blue-footed booby are the tropical and subtropical islands of the Pacific Ocean.
 It can be found from the Gulf of California south along the western coasts of Central and South America to Peru.
 About half of all breeding pairs nest on the Galápagos Islands.
 Its diet mainly consists of fish, which it obtains by diving and sometimes swimming underwater in search of its prey.
 It sometimes hunts alone, but usually hunts in groups.